 ‘technically superb and exceptionally commercial’ (Legal 500 2013)

 Malcolm Gammie QC receives widespread acclaim for “his fabulous legal knowledge and great analytical skill.
 He is calm, articulate and capable of reducing complex matters to simple propositions.”
 (Chambers & Partners 2013)

 SCOPE OF PRACTICE

 Malcolm Gammie is among the leading advocates at the Revenue Bar.
 He has represented both Her Majesty’s Revenue and Customs and taxpayers is a series of high profile disputes, including most recently for HMRC the Eclipse 35 and Ingenious film scheme litigation.
 His experience as a solicitor in preparing cases, including handling both documentary and witness evidence, provides him with a unique insight into the conduct of litigation.
 At Linklaters, he had charge of cases before the Tax Tribunals as well as before both the High Court and the Court of Appeal.
-As an advocate he has represented taxpayers and the Revenue at all stages of tax appeals including the House of Lords.
+As an advocate he has represented taxpayers and the Revenue at all stages of tax appeals including the House of Lords, the Supreme Court and European Court of Justice.
 He is noted for his painstaking attention to detail on all aspects of the litigation process.
 He has also assisted in negotiations with the Revenue leading to the satisfactory settlement of disputes.